Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 `!!!
 OK POINT FIX DOC AFTER ONLY !!!`

-In this example, we will control the GPIO 1, 11, 17, 20 and 27 of the PICO MCU by sending data to GPIO 0,10,16, 21 and 28 witch will be configured in outputs.
+In this example, we will control two digital inputs and outputs, the GPIO 0 and GPIO 1.
+There will be connected together.

+The GPIO 0 will be set as a output and the GPIO 1 as a input.

 To do this, you can do the schematic the following schematic to control one IO: